joevbruno/react-training/Intro.md

 ```

 So how do we get React?
 In other words, how does `import React from "react"` work?
 Where does "react" come from?
 Answer: [NPM](https://www.npmjs.com/).

 When you install [Node.js](https://nodejs.org/en/) - version 4+ or higher (and preferably using something like [NVM](https://github.com/coreybutler/nvm-windows)), Node includes NPM (originally named Node Package Manager).
 Most of the time it is as simple as running `npm install` in the terminal / powershell at your project's root directory.
-This will install all of the third party libraries
-listed in your `package.json` file into the project in a directory called `node_modules`.
+This will install all of the third party libraries listed in your `package.json` file into the project in a directory called `node_modules`.
 On Windows, you will want to make sure you are aware of a couple of things:
     1. You NEED NPM v3+ (`npm -v`) or you will run into MAX_PATH issues
     2. [use `rimraf` to delete node_modules](https://github.com/isaacs/rimraf), don't attempt to delete them using the delete button or you will regret it.

 Lastly with regard to NPM, the `package.json` not only can contain information about which packages your project is using (and what versions), it also can contain configuration information and scripts to run.

 For instance, you can run `npm start` at the root of almost any Node Project containing a `package.json` file and something will start running.
-For G2, as in most apps, this starts the default development environment.
+In most cases, this starts the default development environment.

 ## Final words

 There is an industry standard linter for modern Javascript called ESLint.
 It will enforce writing code a certain way.
 You will probably hate it at first, but it will make reading everyone's code consistent, avoid bugs, and actually will catch a lot of syntax errors for you.
 Second, when diving through tutorials, you will see a ton on Webpack and Babel.
 You should learn this stuff, but you won't need to interact with it in G2 (at least not much) because all of this has already been set up for you.
-So put this on the back-burner.
+So put this on the back-burner; however, in G2 you will see references to `Controls`, `Utilities` and `HOCs`.
+These are webpack aliases to certain files.

+Lastly, if you are accustomed to writing `use strict` at the top of your Javascript files, that is no longer necessary.
+When Babel transpiles code, it automatically inserts a `use strict` statement at the top of every module / file.

 Now, we all know Rome wasn't built in a day.
 There's still a long road ahead.
 So go back to the main page and continue moving on to the next section!
 But first, a coffee break...